microsoft/TypeScript/doc/spec.md

 The terms ***standard function expression*** and ***arrow function expression*** are used to refer to the *FunctionExpression* and *ArrowFunctionExpression* forms respectively.
 When referring to either, the generic term ***function expression*** is used.

-The type of a function expression is an object type containing a single call signature with parameter and return types inferred from the function expression’s signature and body.
+The type of a function expression is an object type containing a single call signature with parameter and return types inferred from the function expression's signature and body.

 The descriptions of function declarations provided in section [6.1](#6.1) apply to function expressions as well, except that function expressions do not support overloading.